cakephp/docs/en/tutorials-and-examples/blog/blog.rst

 `http://github.com/cakephp/cakephp/downloads <http://github.com/cakephp/cakephp/downloads>`_
 and download the latest release of 2.0

-You can also clone the the repository using
+You can also clone the repository using
 `git <http://git-scm.com/>`_.
 ``git clone git://github.com/cakephp/cakephp.git``